-Gradually move both ground speed control levers evenly FORWARD from neutral.
+Gradually move both ground speed control levers - evenly FORWARD from neutral.
 Slow down and repeat.

 NOTE: Straight forward travel takes practice.
-If necessary, top speed can be balance-adjusted - see the Speed Balancing Adjustment in the Adjustments section located on page 26.
+If necessary, top speed can be balance-adjusted - see the Speed Balancing Adjustment in the Adjustments section near the back of this manual.